 Information contained in this publication is intended for informational purposes only and does not constitute legal advice or opinion, nor is it a substitute for the professional judgment of an attorney.

-On August 29, 2018, Delaware Governor John Carney signed into law a bill (SB 360) addressing sexual harassment in the workplace.
+On August 29, 2018, Delaware Governor John Carney signed into law a bill (HB 360) addressing sexual harassment in the workplace.
 The new law broadly defines, and prohibits, sexual harassment and retaliation.
 The statute obligates employers (with 4 or more employees) to issue an information sheet on sexual harassment.
 It also requires larger employers (with 50 or more employees) to provide sexual harassment training for all employees and supervisors, making Delaware the fifth state to statutorily mandate sexual harassment training.
 The Delaware law will become effective on January 1, 2019.

 Basic Principles and Definitions